Zac’s Personal Profile

-Zac’s Great-Grandfather, and Charles’ son-in-law, was born Reginald John Davidge but was known throughout his career by the stage name John Paul Joans.
+Zac’s maternal Great-Grandfather, and Charles’ son-in-law, was born Reginald John Davidge but was known throughout his career by the stage name John Paul Joans.
 Reportedly, his original stage name was John Paul Jones – in a complete rip off of the Led Zeppelin bassist – but he was forced to differentiate the name after a lawsuit from the rock star.
 He was also known at various points as Reg Gray, J.P.
 Jones, John and City Lights and simply, John.

 Reg was working as a chef in Halesworth, Suffolk when he won the final of the Granada TV talent show First Timers in October 1967 and the prize of a management contract with Harvey Lisberg, the manager of Herman’s Hermits, plus a contract to play in Blackpool.
 His prize was presented to him by Englebert Humperdink who Lisberg also managed.

 In 1970, Reg released a Christmas single entitled ‘The Man from Nazareth‘ – accompanied by ‘B side’ track, ‘Got To Get Together Now‘ tackling the issue of the wealth gap between rich and poor – which was tipped to reach #1 in the UK Chart, under the name John Paul Jones.
 When it reached #40, the record was withdrawn from shelves so his name could be changed to Joans and it only reached #25 in the UK Chart but earned an opening performance on Top of the Pops just before Elton John on 14 January 1971.
-A notable detail of ‘The Man from Nazareth’ being that the music was co-written and performed by none other than English rock band 10CC (but not yet called that), it was the first recording the full line-up did together.
+A notable detail of ‘The Man from Nazareth’ being that the music was co-written and performed by English rock band 10CC (but not yet called that), it was the first recording the full line-up did together.

 The single was produced by Strawberry Production and distributed by Columbia Records across the UK, Ireland, Belgium, Denmark, Germany and the Netherlands in 1970 followed by Australia in 1971.
 RAK distributed the record in New Zealand from 1971 and the US distribution, under the name J.P Jones, was managed by Cotillion the same year.
 Despite the name change, Jones and Joans sounded the same when spoken on the radio, which led to Reg’s often outlandish comments being attributed to the Led Zeppelin star – something that didn’t endear him to influential people in the music industry.